KQED Inc.: History

 The KQED office on Plaza de César Chávez in San Jose.

 KQED was organized and created by veteran broadcast journalists James Day and Jonathan Rice on June 1, 1953, and first went on air April 5, 1954.
 It was the sixth public broadcasting station in the United States, debuting shortly after WQED in Pittsburgh, Pennsylvania.
 The station's call letters, Q.E.D., are taken from the Latin phrase, quod erat demonstrandum, commonly used in mathematics.
-KQED-FM was founded by James Day in 1969 as the radio arm of KQED Television.
+KQED-FM was founded by James Day in 1969 as the radio arm of KQED Television, and immediately became the first West Coast affiliate of National Public Radio prior to the network's launch in 1971.

 On May 1, 2006, KQED, Inc. and the KTEH Foundation merged to form Northern California Public Broadcasting.
 The KQED assets including its television (KQED) and FM radio stations (KQED-FM) were taken under the umbrella of that new organization.
 Both remained members of Public Broadcasting Service (PBS) and National Public Radio (NPR), respectively.
 With this change, KQED and KTEH started operating as sister-stations.
 In October 2006, members gave up their right to vote on the Board of Directors, one of the few major organizations with that arrangement.
 The "Northern California" name did not become widely used, so in December 2010, the umbrella organization was renamed to "KQED, Inc.".
 KTEH changed its call letters to KQEH and rebranded as "KQED Plus" on July 1, 2011 after research found that most viewers were unaware that KTEH was affiliated with KQED.